Antar (Rimsky-Korsakov): Composition history

-Rimsky-Korsakov explained both the change of Antar from symphony to suite and his adamant stance on doing so: "The term 'suite' was then unfamiliar [when he initially wrote the work] to our circle in general, nor was it in vogue in the musical literature of western Europe.
+Rimsky-Korsakov explained both the change of Antar from symphony to suite and his adamant stance on doing so:

+The term Suite was then unfamiliar [in 1868] to our circle in general, nor was it in vogue in the musical literature of western Europe.
 Still, I was wrong in calling Antar a symphony.
 My Antar was a poem, suite, fairy-tale, story, or anything you like, but not a symphony.
-Its structure in four separate movements was all that made it approach a symphony."
+Its structure in four separate movements was all that made it approach a symphony.

 Elaborating on this point, he cites Berlioz's Harold en Italie and Symphonie fantastique as being symphonies as well as program music, due to the symphonic development of their themes and sonata form of their opening movements.
 Antar, in contrast, "is a free musical delineation of the consecutive episodes of the story."
 While the "Antar" theme links these episodes, the piece "has no thematic development whatsoever—only variations and paraphrases."
 The composer was happy with Antar's form when he revised the score years later.

-He was also pleased overall with the orchestration of Antar, which he described as being "full of color and fancy", mentioning especially his use of flutes, clarinets and harp in their lower registers.
+He was also pleased overall with the orchestration of Antar, which he described as being "full of colour and fancy", mentioning especially his use of flutes, clarinets and harp in their lower registers.
 He scored the initial appearance of the "Antar" theme to violas to please Mussorgsky since he was especially fond of the instrument.
 He mentions several works whose influence made themselves felt in scoring Antar.
 These include Ruslan and Lyudmila, Liszt's symphonic poems, Balakirev's Czech Overture and Wagner's Faust Overture.